mai-thao/coding-challenges/README.md

   E3 --> H1(Hash Table)
   E3 --> H2(Hash Map)
 ```
-_Note: This awesome flowchart was created using [Mermaid](https://docs.mermaidchart.com/mermaid/intro).
+_FYI: This awesome flowchart was created using [Mermaid](https://docs.mermaidchart.com/mermaid/intro).
 Check it out, it's a charting and diagramming tool with text & code!_

 ### Algorithms